PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed Setupper to take cloudconfig.tier1se into account for dis subscriptions
+  * set a limit on G/U in the brokerage
   * sending more info in PD2P logging
   * fixed LFC lookup in the brokerage
   * changed PD2P to be triggered by the second job